matthubb17/Election_Analysis/README.md

 ## Challenge Overview:

+* After helping Seth and Tom submit the election audit results, the election commission requested some additional data that they would like in order to complete the audit.
+    - The voter turnout for each county
+    - The percentage of votes from each county out of the total count
+    - The county with the highest turnout
+    	- Below you will see the challenge summary resluts that were recieved from the terminal.
+In additon I have linked the .txt file that was created here as well.
+[Click here.](https://github.com/matthubb17/Election_Analysis/tree/main/analysis)

 ## Challenge Summary:

 ### You can see the below results that were printed to the terminal after completing this challenge.